brentwilder/HyperQuest/README.md

   - making sure to check the box next to "Desktop development with C++"
   - and then, pip install hyperquest

-Available methods and summaries can be found in [documentation](https://hyperquest.readthedocs.io).

 ## Usage example
 - see [EMIT example](tutorials/example_using_EMIT.ipynb) which has different methods computed over Libya-4.